moby/moby/man/docker-run.1.md

 **--security-opt**=[]
    Security Options

-   "label:user:USER"   : Set the label user for the container
-    "label:role:ROLE"   : Set the label role for the container "label:type:TYPE"   : Set the label type for the container "label:level:LEVEL" : Set the label level for the container "label:disable"     : Turn off label confinement for the container

-    "no-new-privileges" : Disable container processes from gaining additional privileges
+    "label=user:USER"   : Set the label user for the container "label=role:ROLE"   : Set the label role for the container "label=type:TYPE"   : Set the label type for the container "label=level:LEVEL" : Set the label level for the container "label=disable"     : Turn off label confinement for the container "no-new-privileges" : Disable container processes from gaining additional privileges

-    "seccomp:unconfined" : Turn off seccomp confinement for the container "seccomp:profile.json :  White listed syscalls seccomp Json file to be used as a seccomp filter
+    "seccomp=unconfined" : Turn off seccomp confinement for the container "seccomp=profile.json :  White listed syscalls seccomp Json file to be used as a seccomp filter

+    "apparmor=unconfined" : Turn off apparmor confinement for the container "apparmor=your-profile" : Set the apparmor confinement profile for the container

 **--stop-signal**=*SIGTERM*
   Signal to stop a container.
 Default is SIGTERM.